rcberg/health-economics/README.md

 # health-economics
-storehouse for projects and data relating to health economics
+This repository was initialized as a warehouse for data, projects, and presentations relating to health economics